curationexperts/active-encode-demo/doc/transcoding_with_amazon.md

 ## Prerequsites

-### Set up AWS pipeline
+### Set up the Elastic Transcoder Pipeline

-Set up a pipeline on AWS that defines:
+Set up a pipeline on AWS Elastic Transcoder that defines:

 * input bucket
 * bucket for transcoded files